Kaleb logo kaleb.codes

 Sometimes reuse is how the structure starts

-The distinction makes sense.
-But in practice, I’ve found the second can support the first.
-Even when the output isn’t right, it gives me something to respond to.
-A shape to revise or discard.
-That tension is often what moves the real solution forward.
+The distinction makes sense, but in practice I’ve found the second can support the first.
+Even when the output isn’t right, it gives me something to respond to- a shape to revise or discard.
+That tension is probably what moves the real solution forward more often than the output itself does.

-Most of my systems start there.
-When something repeats in a way that feels wrong to repeat again.
-That’s where the instinct kicks in.
+Most of my systems start there- something repeats in a way that feels wrong to repeat again, and that’s where the instinct kicks in.

-Used well, that kind of laziness doesn’t cut corners.
+Used well, I think that kind of laziness doesn’t cut corners.
 It just refuses to leave the friction untouched.